thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 ### Summary

 In this section, we have learned about our first "reasonable" optimization method.
-The stochastic Hill Climbing algorithm always remembers the best-so-far point in the search space.
+The stochastic hill climbing algorithm always remembers the best-so-far point in the search space.
 In each step, it applies the unary operator to obtain a similar but slightly different point.
 If it is better, then it becomes the new best-so-far point.
 Otherwise, it is forgotten.

+The performance of hill climbing depends very much on the unary search operator.
+If the operator samples from a very small neighborhood only, like our `1swap` operator does, then the hill climber might quickly get trapped in a local optimum.
+A local optimum here is a point in the search space which is surrounded by a neighborhood that does not contain any better solution.
+If this is the case, the two conditions for doing efficient restarts may be fulfilled: quick convergence and variance of result quality.